devmurean/orm-profiling/README.md

 ## Installation

 The commands that used in this section is intended to work in linux environment.
-For Windows and Mac, please use equivalent commands.
+For Windows or Mac, please use equivalent commands.

 1. Clone the repository from github.com